training

 Case studies and practical exercises

-Real-world scenarios and hands-on drills applying OPSec principles end-to-end.
+Real-world scenarios and hands-on drills applying OPSEC principles end-to-end.

 Creating a secure working environment